jhliu17/nntool/docs/documentations/slurm.rst

 .. important::
   Please be aware of the sharp bits when using the ``nntool`` library.
 Please refer to the `Sharp Bits <../introduction/sharp_bits.html>`_ section for more information.

-.. automodule:: nntool.slurm.config
+.. autoclass:: nntool.slurm.config.SlurmConfig
-  :members: SlurmConfig
+  :members:

-.. automodule:: nntool.slurm.wrap
+.. autofunction:: nntool.slurm.wrap.slurm_fn
-  :members: slurm_fn

-.. automodule:: nntool.slurm.function
+.. autoclass:: nntool.slurm.function.SlurmFunction
-  :members: SlurmFunction
+  :members: